CLIxIndia-Dev/qbank-lite/docs/assessment.md

                  Will be set to the default language of `en`.
   - genusTypeId.
 A string field useful for UIs in differentiating between `bank` types.
 This is pre-determined for you and should not be arbitrarily modified.
+  - aliasId.
+An alias that you want to use to also refer to the bank.

 returns:
   - the updated `Bank` object.